 Of a thinking person’s world, Arrival is the holiday movie waiting for you unwrap and enjoy.
 The film has already made its mark in the Oscar race and definitely has a ticket for Best Picture worthy.
 Nominated for 10 Critics Choice Awards, Arrival has kicked off its holiday season in a very grand way.
+This sci-fi masterpiece receives a five-star review from me.
 After watching Villeneuve’s newest tour de force, I am happy to report that Blade Runner 2049 is in good hands (going to be directed by Villeneuve).
 So “Why are they here?”
 I’ll let you find out and decided.

 Arrival is rated PG-13 (Parents Strongly Cautioned).
 For brief strong language.